melvinJoseph96/ChatBot-Application/src/files/UserGuide.md

 # User Guide

+## Loading the Web Application

+You can access the application by typing localhost:8080 into your browsers search bar.
+Once loaded, the home page will be displayed.

+#### The FDM page is viewable

+On load of the web application, a template of the FDM page is shown.
+It is visible underneath the chatbot.
+The pages that are accessable are the home page ('/'), the graduate careers page ('/gradCareers'), the ex-forces page ('/exforcesCareers'), a FAQ page ('/faq') and the admin control panel, accessible at '/admin'.

 ## Chatbot features

 #### Chatbot is displayed after 5 seconds

 When first loading the website, the chatbot will not be visible.
-By waiting for 5 seconds, the chatbot will appear in the bottom right corner.
+By waiting for 5 seconds, the chatbot will appear in the bottom right corner of the page.

-#### The FDM page is viewable
+#### User is greeted by the chatbot

-On load of the web application, the FDM page is shown.
-It is visible underneath the chatbot.
+When first loading the page and waiting 5 seconds for the chatbot to appear, the chatbot will automatically display a greeting.
+It will appear on the left of the chatbot as a message.

 #### Collapse the chatbot

 Press the 'X' button located on the right of the titlebar of the chatbot.
 The chatbot will then minimise, leaving only the title bar and a button that, when pressed, will re-open the chatbot.
 The title bar is located at the bottom right hand corner of the web page.

+#### Re-open the collapsed chatbot

+Press the button labelled '-' found on the right hand side of the title bar which is found on the bottom right of the page.
+Once you have pressed this button, the whole chatbot will reopen.

+#### Re-opening the chatbot will keep the old messages

+When you have closed the chatbot, press the button labelled '-' to re-open the chatbot.
+All the messages from the previous conversation will be displayed as they were before.

 #### A user can navigate the website and keep the chatbot minimised/collapsed

 Click on the minimised(X) button which you can find at the right-top of the chatbot.
 Then scroll down the page and click on one of the two "find out more" buttons, it will navigated you to one of the website's subpages.
 When the subpage will load the chatbot will still be minimized.

-#### Re-open the collapsed chatbot

-Press the round button labelled '^' found on the right hand side of the title bar which is found on the bottom right of the page.
-Once you have pressed this button, the whole chatbot will reopen.

-#### User is greeted by the chatbot

-When first loading the page and waiting 5 seconds for the chatbot to appear, the chatbot will automatically display a greeting.
-It will appear on the left of the chatbot as a message.

-#### Re-opening the chatbot will keep the old messages

-When you have closed the chatbot, press the button labelled '^' to re-open the chatbot.
-All the messages from the previous conversation will be displayed as they were before.

 #### Typing into the chatbot